BIMSBbioinfo/MyoExplorer/README.md

     tidyr_1.1.0
     magrittr_1.5

+The MyoExplorer_Figures_Code.rmd markdown document contains the code to reproduce all computational figures.
-The markdown document contains a section which installs the required libraries.
+It contains a section which installs the required libraries, and downloads the data into a prespecified folder.

+Before running the code please specify the **params: input_file_location** parameter, in the header of the .rmd document.
+Input files will be downloaded into the specified folder.